RFK Jr.'s latest 'Make America Healthy Again' report calls for more scrutiny of vaccines and autism

 His renewed push to investigate vaccine injuries could deepen a clash between Kennedy and the public health agencies he oversees, which have been upended by mass layoffs and disagreements over his controversial policies.

-Kennedy is releasing his blueprint for healthy children after weeks of tumult prompted by disagreements over vaccine policy at the Centers for Disease Control and Prevention resulted in the director's firing and other top leaders walking out on the job.
+Kennedy is releasing his blueprint for healthy children after weeks of tumult prompted by disagreements over vaccine policy at the Centers for Disease Control and Prevention that resulted in the director's firing and other top leaders walking out on the job.
+Just last week, senators grilled Kennedy over his anti-vaccine agenda and his leadership of the public health agencies.

-It also comes days after senators grilled him over his anti-vaccine agenda that has spurred tumult at the public health agencies he oversees.
-He is also expected to release a report that he says will lay out the causes of autism, a complex developmental disorder.
+Kennedy's latest report, released on Tuesday, does not make regulatory changes.
+Instead, it calls for the government agencies to further research a wide range of issues related to Americans’ health, though it lays out no plans for funding that research.
+The National Institutes of Health, which is facing a 40% cut to its budget, is tasked with undertaking much of the MAHA-related research in the report.

-Kennedy's latest report calls for the government to investigate vaccine injuries and develop a framework to ensure “America has the best childhood vaccine schedule” that is simultaneously “addressing vaccine injuries.”
+Under Kennedy's plan, the government would ramp up investigations of vaccine injuries and develop a framework to ensure “America has the best childhood vaccine schedule” that is simultaneously “addressing vaccine injuries.”
+The nation's health agencies already investigate vaccine injuries that are reported by individuals or providers, but Kennedy has repeatedly criticized the current process.

 An earlier version of the report was first leaked and publicized in August.
 Slight changes have been made to the final draft, which was developed by a “MAHA” commission that included Kennedy and other members of the president's cabinet.
 Despite pledging “radical transparency,” the commission never held a public meeting ahead of the report's release.